-- Our Designated Safeguarding Leads have relevant experience and receive appropriate training. - Safe recruitment practices are followed for all staff. - All staff are familiar with our Safeguarding Children Policy, understand its contents and are vigilant to signs of abuse or neglect. - All staff are aware of their statutory requirements with regard to the disclosure or discovery of child abuse and know to seek support from their manager should they need it. - Staff are familiar with the 'Information for staff on possible signs of child abuse and neglect' poster and the Keeping Children Safe in Education Part 1, document. - Staff know that other considerations, such as the worry of what might happen to a child, should not be a reason to stop them from reporting a concern.

-• Club Managers liaise with our DSL when safeguarding concerns become evident and action is taken as advised by the DSL.
+- Our Designated Safeguarding Leads have relevant experience and receive appropriate training every 3 years.
+The Designated Safeguarding Leads training took place between April-May 2022. - Safe recruitment practices are followed for all staff. - All staff are familiar with our Safeguarding Children Policy, understand its contents and are vigilant to signs of abuse or neglect. - All staff are familiar with Working Together to Safeguard Children 2018, What to do if you're worried a child is being abused 2015 and Keeping Children Safe in Education Part 1.
+Staff are also familiar with the 'Information for staff on possible signs of child abuse and neglect' poster. - All staff are aware of their statutory requirements with regard to the disclosure or discovery of child abuse and know to seek support from their manager should they need it. - Staff know that other considerations, such as the worry of what might happen to a child, should not be a reason to stop them from reporting a concern. - Club Managers liaise with our DSL when safeguarding concerns become evident and action is taken as advised by the DSL.
 In the first instance, providing it is safe to do so, the Club Manager will likely inform the parent/carer of the concern.
 Referrals to Social Care teams may then follow.